ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 - : bool = true
 ```

 Operations on `bool` are provided by the [`Stdlib`](/api/Stdlib.html) and the [`Bool`](/api/Bool.html) modules.
-The conjunction “and” is written `&&` and disjunction "or" is written `\\`.
+The conjunction “and” is written `&&` and disjunction “or” is written `\\`.
 Both are short-circuited, meaning that they don't evaluate their right argument if the value of the left one is sufficient to decide the value of the whole expression.

 #### Characters